CASP-Systems-BU/eeo-toolkit/ocr/preprocess/README.md

 ```bash
 python deduplicate.py
 ```
+Output files:
+- Only one retained copy per duplicate group

 ### Step 2: Classify Files by Type
 Organize files into folders by extension and separate out unsupported types.